The Data Centre Decommissioning Checklist

 - Re-sold parts: Coordinate with your Finance Department and ITAD provider that the agreed price is received for re-sold parts.

-- Vacate building: If leaving your data centre building, check with your lease and make sure that it is in a suitable condition to handover to your landlord.
+- Vacate building: If leaving your data center building, check with your lease and make sure that it is in a suitable condition to handover to your landlord.
 If you are repurposing the building, coordinate with the contractors hired for this work once the decommissioning phase is complete.

-While the above is not an exhaustive list, it should give you an idea of the issues when decommissioning a data centre.
+While the above is not an exhaustive list, it should give you an idea of the issues when decommissioning a data center.
 Failure to plan properly may leave your company open to data breaches, environmental fines, not to mention the health and safety of your staff and those of your subcontractors.

 When hiring an ITAD provider, it is important that they can perform as many of the above ITAD tasks as possible.
-This will limit the amount of stakeholders on-site and make the decommissioning quicker, safer, more cost-effective and secure.
+This will limit the number of stakeholders on-site and make the decommissioning quicker, safer, more cost-effective and secure.